shivajiva101/sauth/README.md

 Either way it will rename the original auth.txt to auth.txt.bak as it is not required for multiplayer games.

-Database schema updates are applied the same way except you use schema_update.sql copied from this mods folder to the world folder instead of auth.sql file.
+Database schema updates are applied the same way except you use schema_update.sql copied from sauth/tools folder to the world folder instead of auth.sql file.
 Note that only existing installations prior to this version will need to import schema_update.sql

+    sqlite3
+    .open sauth.sqlite
+    .read schema_update.sql
+    .exit

+Should you need to revert the DB you can use schema_revert.sql in sauth/tools folder.

 To enable the mod for singleplayer add: